RuihanYuan/VirusProject/README.md

 4. **Plot Generation**

    Now, we are ready to use the python script to generate the depth plot.
-Please refer to the `depth_plot_final.py` in code file.
+Please refer to the [depth_plot_final.py](./code/depth_plot_final.py).

 #### Generating genome Annotation Plot ####